 - i.
-The Focused Inspection, for programmed inspections, will begin after a determination is made that the site qualifies as set forth in Paragraph 4.a. of this OPN.
+The focused inspection, for programmed inspections, will begin after a determination is made that the site qualifies as set forth in Paragraph 4.a. of this OPN.
 The walk around will include the site's safety representative and employee representative according to existing policies for conduct of inspections.
-The site shall be evaluated, concentrating on: 1) the applicable hazards, as referenced in Appendix A; 2) the site's safety and health program/plan; and 3) serious hazards observed by the CSHO(s).
-If conditions observed on the project indicate that the site's safety and health program/plan is not effective as initially determined, the CSHO may immediately terminate the Focused Inspection and conduct a comprehensive inspection.
-The discovery of serious violations during a Focused Inspection does not automatically convert the Focused Inspection into a comprehensive inspection - the CSHO(s) conducting a Focused Inspection is not required to inspect the entire site.
-Only a representative portion of the project need be inspected. - ii.
-On sites where unprogrammed inspections are being conducted (complaints, referrals or accidents), Focused Inspections will be conducted where expanding the scope of the inspection is allowed and conditions at the assigned site meet the criteria in this OPN and after the complaint, referral or accident has first been addressed and with supervisory approval. - iii.
-Focused inspections shall concentrate primarily on the site's safety and health program/plan, and the applicable industry hazards, as noted in Appendix A. However, during the course of the focused inspection, violations shall also be proposed for any serious violations observed and for any other-than-serious violations which are not immediately abated during the walk around.
-Other-than-serious violations which are immediately abated shall not be cited, but will be noted in the case file (narrative) by the CSHO. - iv.
-A brief justification will be included in each case file as to why a Focused Inspection was or was not conducted.
+The site will be evaluated, concentrating on: 1) the applicable hazards, as referenced in Appendix A; 2) the site's safety and health program/plan; and 3) serious hazards observed by the CSHO(s).
+If conditions observed at the site indicate that the site's safety and health program/plan is not effective as initially determined, the CSHO may immediately terminate the focused inspection and conduct a comprehensive inspection.
+The discovery of serious violations during a Focused Inspection does not automatically convert the Focused Inspection into a comprehensive inspection - the CSHO(s) conducting a focused inspection is not required to inspect the entire site.
+Only a representative portion of the project need be inspected.

+- ii.
+On sites where unprogrammed inspections are conducted (complaints, referrals or accidents), focused inspections will be conducted where expanding the scope of the inspection is allowed and conditions at the assigned site meet the criteria in this OPN and after the complaint, referral or accident has first been addressed and with supervisory approval. - iii.
+Focused inspections will concentrate primarily on the site's safety and health program/plan, and the applicable industry hazards, as noted in Appendix A. However, during the course of the Focused Inspection, violations will also be proposed for any serious violations observed and for any other-than-serious violations which are not immediately abated during the walk around.
+Other-than-serious violations which are immediately abated will not be cited, but will be noted in the case file (narrative) by the CSHO. - iv.
+A brief justification will be included in each case file as to why a focused inspection was or was not conducted.

-- d.
+d.
 The DART rate (includes Lost Workdays and Days of Restricted Work Activity and Transfer to another job) will be calculated as follows: